 The general protection provisions of the Fair Work Act are designed to provide protection for Western Australian workers particularly in the context of dismissals.
-This specific field of employment law is extremely complicated and technical involving as it does both the Fair Work Commission and the Federal Court of Australia.
+This specific field of employment law is extremely complicated and technical involving as it does both the Fair Work Commission and the Federal Courts of Australia.
 A charge of a breach of the general protections is a very powerful legal tool.
+Practitioners often refer to it as unlawful dismissal if it involves a termination of employment.

-The general protections inter alia prohibit conduct in an employment context which constitutes adverse action because a person has or has exercised a workplace right or has engaged in industrial activity or been temporarily absent from work due to illness or accident or because of certain specified discrimination and coercion, undue influence or pressure and certain misrepresentations.
+The general protections inter alia prohibit conduct in an employment context which constitutes adverse action because a person has or has exercised a workplace right or has engaged in industrial activity or been temporarily absent from work due to illness or accident or because of certain specified discrimination and coercion, undue influence or pressure and certain misrepresentations or because the person has exercised or intends to exercise a workplace right.

 An allegation of the dismissal of an employee by an employer in breach of the general protections provisions of the Fair Work Act is dealt with by the Federal Court if not first settled by conciliation in the Fair Work Commission.
 There is an exception to this drastic rule and that is that if the parties agree, the matter can be arbitrated by the Fair Work Commission provided the Commission is notified of the joint request within 14 days of failed conciliation.
 This is very rare though.

-In many ways this is unfortunate because the Fair Work Commission is a much more user friendly place than the Federal Court, where the practices and procedures are very difficult for an unrepresented litigant to navigate.
+In many ways this is unfortunate because the Fair Work Commission is a much more user friendly place than the Federal Courts, namely the Federal Court of Australia and the Federal Circuit Court of Australia, where the practices and procedures are very difficult for an unrepresented litigant to navigate.
 In contrast the Fair Work Commission is expressly commanded by the Fair Work Act (secs 590, 591) not to be bound by the rules of evidence and procedure which apply in the courts and a lawyer or paid agent is required to obtain leave to represent a party in proceedings before the Commission (although in reality this is a formality normally because the members of the Commission by and large very much welcome the participation of experienced advocates because they speed up such proceedings, focus on what is relevant to the case and do not generally become distracted by red herrings).

 A general protections application which involves a dismissal cannot be made to the Federal Court unless the Fair Work Commission has issued a certificate under sec 369 to the effect that all reasonable attempts to resolve the dispute, out of the sec 368 conference (which the Commission must conduct), have been or are likely to be unsuccessful.
 This is to be contrasted with a general protections application not involving a dismissal, in which case an applicant may initiate proceedings in the Federal Court without having to the Fair Work Commission first or may apply to the Fair Work Commission under sec 372 to deal with the dispute and the Commission must conduct a conference to deal with the dispute if the parties to the dispute agree to participate.